Tom Corson

 Tom Corson is an American record executive.
-He is the co-chairman and chief operating officer of Warner Records, a position he has held since January 2018.
-He was previously the president and chief operating officer of RCA Records.
+The chief operating officer of Warner Music Group, he was the COO and co-chair of Warner Records from 2018 through 2026.
+He served previously as president and chief operating officer of RCA Records.

 Early life and education

 Corson was born and grew up in Seattle, Washington.
 He moved to Los Angeles in 1978 to attend UCLA.
 He interned at IRS Records during his junior and senior year, and graduated from UCLA in 1982 with a BA in business/economics.

 Career

 1985-1990: IRS Records, A&M Records

 Following his graduation, IRS hired Corson as director of West Coast sales; in 1985, he was named director of West Coast promotion.
 At IRS—a "giant of the post-punk era"—he worked with artists including the Go Go's, R.E.M., the English Beat and General Public.

 In 1985, Corson moved to A&M Records to become the executive assistant to the label's president, Gil Friesen.
 As Friesen's executive assistant, Corson performed roles in special projects, product management, international marketing, marketing, and A&R at the label.
 He was named vice president of marketing in 1989.
 At A&M, Corson was recognized for his role in the success of artists including Soundgarden, Simple Minds, and UB40.